About the Show

 Four MPs leave behind the splendour of Westminster and their comfortable homes for eight days and nights to live in council tower blocks estates in some of Britain's most deprived neighbourhoods.
 They come face-to-face with issues affecting the residents' lives, including gangs, immigration, drug addiction, poverty, crime and unemployment.

-Austin Mitchell and his wife Linda are shocked by poor living conditions and a drug problem on the Orchard Park estate in Hull.
+Austin Mitchell is shocked by poor living conditions and a drug problem on the Orchard Park estate in Hull.
 And Iain Duncan Smith learns a thing or two on the Carpenters estate in East London.

-In west London's racially-divided South Acton estate, Tory MP Nadine Dorries finds herself stuck in the middle as she tries to create harmony between residents and worshippers at a local mosque, while Tory Tim Loughton has a late night meeting with a Birmingham street gang.
+In west London Tory MP Nadine tries to create harmony between residents and worshippers at a local mosque, while Tory Tim Loughton has a late night meeting with a Birmingham street gang.

-In the final programme the MPs try to complete the challenges they set themselves.
-And as they return to their own comfortable lives, will all of them keep the promises they made to help the residents further?
+In the last show of the series the MPs try to complete their challenges.
+And as they return to their comfortable lives, will they keep the promises they made to residents?